mabounassif/mabounassif.github.io/_posts/2021-02-15-dielectric.md

 where $$v$$ is the volume of the atom.
 This is a crude approximation but it is accurate to within a factor of four or so for many simple atoms.

 **Polarizability** is a tendency of matter, when subjected to an electric field, to acquire an electric dipole moment ($$p$$ above) in proportion to that applied field.
+This is a key property of the solvent that is used in the COSMO solvation models.
 We will now explore **polar molecules** in the later section.
-Polar molecules have built-in permanent dipole moments which cannot be induced.
+Polar molecules have built-in permanent dipole moments which cannot be induced like the $$H_{2}O$$ molecule a very common polar solvent.

 ## Polar Molecules